callmecampos/tunable-pool-allocator/README.md

 ### Design decisions and tradeoffs:
 1. The heap itself can and should be used to store state.
+    1. Pool headers store block size and a pointer to the head block of the free list in that pool (NULL if none are free).
+Block headers make up the free lists in their respective pools, and simply store an address pointing to the next free block within the same pool.
-    1. **Tradeoff:** This ensures simplicity of the implementation.
-We do sacrifice a small memory footprint in the process, though it's negligible relative to the entire heap (e.g. for 64 pools, only ~1% of the total heap is used for pool headers situated at the start of the heap pointing to free blocks in their respective pools).
+    1. **Tradeoff:** Storing state in the heap ensures simplicity of the implementation.
+We do sacrifice a small memory footprint by storing pool headers at the start of the heap, though it's negligible relative to the entire heap (e.g. for 64 pools, only ~1% of the total heap is used for pool headers).
+    1. Block headers, on the other hand, incur no additional memory footprint since we don't have to store the size of the allocated block in the header, and can store the header within the free block itself, allowing that memory to be overwritten on allocation.
 1. The heap is subdivided evenly by number of pools, giving smaller objects more blocks to allocate into.
-Additionally, if a smaller block pool is full, new allocations for said block size may take up blocks in the next non-empty pool of greater block size.
+    1. Additionally, if a smaller block pool is full, new allocations for said block size may take up blocks in the next non-empty pool of greater block size.
 There is no coalescing of smaller blocks since those take priority, though neither is there any splitting of larger blocks.
-    1. **Tradeoff:** The tradeoff for these two logistical decisions is embedded in the user's preference for smaller block size allocation.
+    1. **Tradeoff:** The tradeoff for the above decisions is embedded in the user's preference for smaller block size allocation.
 Another tradeoff is that the latter decision increases internal fragmentation, and though we could split large blocks into smaller sub-blocks to mitigate this, that would incur an unnecessary computational and memory footprint.
 1. The memory allocator holds a pointer to the most recently used pool header.
     1. **Tradeoff:** There is no real tradeoff here since there is a negligible memory footprint for this.
 This is based off the assumption that memory allocations of similar size often happen repeatedly in succession, meaning we don't always have to perform an O(log(b)) search through pool headers to find the relevant pool on pool_alloc() call, instead maintaining a reference to the most recently used pool, providing us constant time access when used in succession.
 1. All headers, pools, and blocks are aligned in memory according to the size of memory addresses.